Generic name: Methylene Blue [ METH-i-leen-bloo ]

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- You may need to have an ECG checked before starting this medicine and while taking it.
+- You may need to have an ECG checked before starting methylene blue and while taking it.
 Talk with your doctor.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take methylene blue.